For practices

 • The registrar feels a sense of inclusion and improved confidence.
 Registrars report that a good orientation at the start of a placement significantly reduces their anxiety.

-• The risk of misunderstandings is minimised when clear expectations are communicated by all parties to the supervision relationship – the registrar, primary and secondary supervisors, practice owner and practice manager.
+• The risk of misunderstandings is minimised when clear expectations are communicated by all parties to the supervision relationship – the registrar, designated and other supervisors, practice owner, and practice manager.

 • Basic questions are covered during orientation, avoiding the need for staff to provide piecemeal information throughout the working day.